Political Science at the University of Montana

-The PSCI community includes more than 200 undergraduate majors and graduate students.
+The PSCI community includes about 200 undergraduate majors and graduate students.
 In addition, students in other disciplines -- from natural sciences and forestry to public health, social work, business, law, journalism, and the humanities – study political science to increase their understanding of policy options, debates, and processes in their areas of expertise.

 We embrace the University’s vision of “Creating Change Together.”
 Our exciting and rigorous courses and programs offer many opportunities for local, national, and international engagement and leadership.

 Please explore our website to discover more about our faculty, students, and programs.
 Contact us, firstname.lastname@example.org, for more information.